openshift/origin-aggregated-logging/deployer/README.md

 for some instructions to follow after deployment.
 More details are given below.

-## Deploy the templates created by the deployer
+## Adjusting the Deployment

+Read on to learn about Elasticsearch parameters, how to have fluentd deployed, and what the Ops cluster is for.

 ### ElasticSearch

-The deployer creates the number of ElasticSearch instances specified by `ES_CLUSTER_SIZE`.
+The deployer creates the number of ElasticSearch instances specified by `es-cluster-size`.
 The nature of ElasticSearch and current Kubernetes limitations require that we use a different scaling mechanism than the standard Kubernetes scaling.